 Elongate the muscle until you feel a light pulling sensation.
 Hold it for ten to twenty seconds and then release it from the stretch.
 Do this three times for each muscle.

 I would recommend doing these stretches on the night after the test, and then every second day until the muscle is fully recovered.
+Regular stretching and improving flexibility is good not just for Navy PRT Recovery but for over all fitness and well being.

 Alternate between hot and cold